SnellerInc/sneller/doc/sneller-SQL.md

 A typical use of `TIME_BUCKET` is to produce a bucket value for use in a `GROUP BY` clause.

+#### `GEO_HASH`

+`GEO_HASH(lat, long, num_chars)` encodes a string representing a geo-hash of the latitude `lat` and longitude `long` having `num_chars` characters.
+Each `GEO_HASH` character encodes 5 bits of interleaved latitude and longitude.
+When the number of characters is even the count of latitude and longitude bits is the same; when it's odd, latitude has one bit less than longitude.

+`GEO_HASH()` is just a hash calculated from scaled latitude and longitude coordinates, it doesn't project the coordinates in any way.

+The `num_chars` parameter's range is 1 to 12.
+Out of range parameters are automatically clamped to a valid range.
+For example `GEO_HASH(a, b, 100)` would produce the same result as `GEO_HASH(a, b, 12)`.

+Future notice: At the moment the maximum precision of `GEO_HASH()` is 12 characters, which represents 60 bits of interleaved latitude and longitude values.
+We may increase the range of `num_chars` in the future, so please always specify the precision and do not rely on parameter clamping.

+See https://en.wikipedia.org/wiki/Geohash for more details regarding geo-hash and its encoding.

 #### `GEO_GRID_INDEX`